 With an entertaining storyline, Death Note revolves around sensitive subjects: justice and morality.

 2. Cowboy Bebop

 Initial Run: April 1998 to June 1998

 First televised in 1998, the science-fiction anime Cowboy Bebop remains a fan favorite.
 Unlike most other science fiction out there, Cowboy Bebop anime portrays humanity’s future close to what it is now.
 By keeping certain catchy but obvious sci-fi elements (such as aliens, human-like robots) out, Cowboy Bebop manages to keep things fresh as well as entertaining.

 The anime series has received praise from public figures and celebrities like Rian Johnson, Orson Scott Card, and Robin Williams.

 Initial Run: April 2009 to July 2010

-Hiroshi Onogi’s Fullmetal Alchemist has everything that an anime fan craves for; action-packed fights, unforgettable characters, moments, and so on.
-The story revolves around Alphonse and Edward Elric, two bothers who perform forbidden alchemy to bring back their dead mother back to life.
+Hiroshi Onogi’s Fullmetal Alchemist has everything that an anime fan craves for: action-packed fights, unforgettable characters, moments, and so on.
+The story revolves around Alphonse and Edward Elric, two brothers who perform forbidden alchemy to bring their dead mother back to life.

-The series will take you to an emotional ride from sympathizing with their cause to simply stand up and cheer for them.
+The series will take you on an emotional ride from sympathizing with their cause to simply stand up and cheer for them.